pymacaron/pages/async.md

 decorated with @asynctask, such as appending '_async' to their names.
 This will make your code easier to understand.

-If you want to delay execution of the asynchronous task:
+If you want to delay execution of an asynchronous task:

 ```python
 # Delay 1min (60secs)